1776 (musical): Act II

 It is now July 2.
 Hancock calls for the vote on the Lee Resolution.
 At this moment, Rodney and Thomas McKean return to Congress to assure that Delaware will vote in favor of independence.
 Thomson calls on each delegation.
-Although Pennsylvania passes on their first call, the rest of the New England and Mid-Atlantic colonies vote in favor of independence except for New York, who abstain.
-Rutledge again presses to have the slavery clause removed in exchange for the southern colonies voting in favor; Franklin argues they must first win independence before there is any hope of abolishing slavery, and Jefferson reluctantly strikes the passage out.
-North Carolina, South Carolina, and Georgia all vote "yea".
+Although Pennsylvania passes on their first call, the rest of the New England and Mid-Atlantic colonies vote in favor of independence except for New York, who abstains.
+When South Carolina is called, Rutledge again insists that the slavery clause be removed in exchange for the southern colonies voting in favor; Franklin pleads with Adams that they must first win independence before there is any hope of abolishing slavery, and Jefferson himself strikes out the passage.
+South Carolina, North Carolina and Georgia all vote "yea".
 On Pennsylvania's second call, Dickinson is about to announce that his colony votes "nay" when Franklin requests that the delegation be polled.
-Franklin votes "yea" and Dickinson votes "nay", leaving the decisive vote in the hands of James Wilson.
-Wilson all along has subordinated himself to Dickinson.
-Suddenly, fearing that he would be forever remembered as the man who prevented American independence, Wilson changes his vote and votes for independence.
-With twelve colonies voting in favor of independence, none against, and one colony abstaining, the resolution is unanimously passed.
+Franklin votes "yea" and Dickinson votes "nay", leaving the decisive vote in the hands of Wilson.
+Wilson has previously subordinated himself to Dickinson; now, suddenly fearing that if he sides with Dickinson now he would be forever remembered as the man who prevented American independence, he changes his vote and votes for independence.
+With twelve colonies voting in favor of independence, none against and one colony abstaining, the resolution is unanimously adopted.

 Hancock proposes that no man be allowed to sit in Congress without signing the Declaration.
-Dickinson announces that he cannot in good conscience sign it, and still hopes for reconciliation with England; however, he resolves to join the army to fight for and defend the new nation.
-Adams leads Congress in a salute to Dickinson as he leaves the chamber.
+Dickinson announces that he cannot in good conscience sign it, and still hopes for reconciliation with England; however, he resolves to join the Continental Army to fight for and defend the new nation.
+Adams leads the Congress in a salute to Dickinson as he leaves the chamber.

-On the evening of July 4, McNair rings the Liberty Bell in the background as Thomson calls each delegate to sign the Declaration.
+On July 4, McNair rings the Liberty Bell in the background as Thomson calls a delegate from each colony to sign the Declaration, establishing the United States of America.
 The delegates freeze in position as the Liberty Bell rings to a fevered pitch.